-This Data Pathfinder is designed to help guide you through the process of selecting and using datasets applicable to sea level change, with guidance on resolutions and direct links to the data sources.
-If you are new to remote sensing, the What is Remote Sensing?
-Backgrounder provides a good overview.
-In addition, NASA's Applied Remote Sensing Training Program (ARSET) provides numerous training modules, including Fundamentals of Remote Sensing.
+This Data Pathfinder is designed to help guide you through the process of selecting and using datasets applicable to wildfires, with guidance on resolutions and direct links to the data sources.

 AppEEARS, available through NASA's Land Processes Distributed Active Archive Center (LP DAAC), offers a simple and efficient way to access and transform geospatial data from a variety of federal data archives.
 AppEEARS enables users to subset geospatial datasets using spatial, temporal, and band/layer parameters.
 Two types of sample requests are available: